absmach/supermq-docs/docs/authorization.md

 ## User Entities Relationship

-Users assigned to a domain with any relationship (Administrator, Editor, Viewer, Member ) will have access to create entities (Things, Groups, Channels).
+Users assigned to a domain with any relationship (administrator, editor, viewer, member ) will have access to create entities (things, groups, channels).

-Domain administrator or individual entity administrator shall grant access to Domain Member for specific entities.
+Domain administrator or individual entity administrator shall grant access to domain member for specific entities.

 ## Groups Relations

-Like Domains, Groups also have four types of relations
+Like domains, groups also have four types of relations

 - [Administrator](#group-administrator)
 - [Editor](#group-editor)